 The American Academy of PAs represents approximately 150,000 PAs across the U.S. who practice in every medical setting and specialty.

 AAPA is committed to enhancing the diversity of the PA profession, addressing health inequities among patients, and fostering a staff culture that is committed to DEI.

 Fostering a Staff Culture Committed to Diversity, Equity, and Inclusion

-AAPA is committed to fostering a staff culture that embraces the value of diversity, equity, and inclusion.
+AAPA is committed to fostering a staff culture that embraces the values of diversity, equity, and inclusion.
 We recognize that embracing the principles of diversity, equity, and inclusion in the workplace is essential to improved collaboration and morale as well as greater innovation, productivity, and representation in the work we do both internally and externally within our communities.

 Working to Enhance the Diversity of the PA Profession

 Research shows positive benefits to patients when there is greater diversity among healthcare providers.
 AAPA recognizes that medicine in general is too homogenous and so is the PA profession.
 We are committed to implementing partnerships and programs that attract more underrepresented minorities to the profession and providing the tools and resources to support them – prior to and during PA school, as well as while they are practicing.